-- 1. Statement of the Problem (20%) - 2.
-Project Design and Implementation Plan(40%) - 3.
+- 1. Statement of the Problem/Description of the Issue (20%) - 2.
+Project Design and Implementation Plan (40%) - 3.
 Capabilities and Competencies (20%) - 4.
 Plan for Collecting the Data Required for this Solicitation's Performance Measures (5%) - 5.
 Budget: complete, cost effective, and allowable (e.g., reasonable, allocable, and necessary for project activities).
-Budget Narratives should generally demonstrate how applicants will maximize cost effectiveness of grant expenditures.
-Budget Narratives should demonstrate cost effectiveness in relation to potential alternatives and the goals of the project.
-(10%) - 6.
-Plan for Delivering Training and Accessing Professional Development (5%)
+Budget narratives should demonstrate generally how applicants will maximize cost effectiveness of grant expenditures.
+Budget narratives should demonstrate cost effectiveness in relation to potential alternatives and the goals of the project.
+(10%)